pblocker1/ruby/README.md

 # ruby

-This repository is for the Ruby Udemy course
+This repository is for the Ruby Udemy course by Boris Paskhaver